Strengthening Ties with Mayors of American Cities

 The Singapore Embassy Night Reception was organised by the Singapore Embassy in Washington D.C, together with the Washington D.C.
 Mayor’s Office, as part of the United States Conference of Mayors (USCM) 94th Winter Meeting.

-Held from 28 to 30 January, the USMC 94th Winter Meeting was presided over by Oklahoma City Mayor David Holt and hosted by Washington D.C.
+Held from 28 to 30 January, the USMC 94th Winter Meeting was presided by Oklahoma City Mayor David Holt and hosted by Washington D.C.
 Mayor Muriel Bowser.
-One of its primary roles is to convene U.S. Mayors of cities with more than 30,000 residents to engage with the White House, Administration, and Congress, ensuring that federal policies address the priorities of cities.

 Embassy Night Reception - Strengthening Relationship with US Mayors